WPManageNinja/fluent-affiliate-docs/guide/getting-started/fluent-affiliate-glossary.md

 ### Affiliate Management
 The section in the admin dashboard where you can get an overview of all your affiliates, manage their status (e.g., Active, Pending, Inactive), and manually add new ones.

+## B

+### Branded Coupon Code
+A unique discount code that is assigned directly to a specific affiliate.
+When a customer uses this code at checkout, the sale is automatically credited to the assigned affiliate, providing an alternative tracking method to the standard referral link.
+This feature is managed within the coupon editor of an integrated plugin (such as WooCommerce or FluentCart).

 ## C

 ### Commission